SaliBhdr/typhoon-iran-cities/README.md

 **Common Methods for All models**

-If you use `HasStatusField` trait these methods are available.
+If you use the `HasStatusField` trait these methods are available.
 By default, the `HasStatusField` is used.

 | Method        | Type           | Usage                              |
 |---------------|:--------------:|:-----------------------------------|